HaTT: Hadamard avoiding TT recompression: Hadamard avoiding TT recompression

-In Step 1 of HPCRL, we represent the matrix $\mat{W}^{(k)}\in\R ^{r_{k}s_{k}\times \ell_k}$ as the summation of multiple rank-1 matrices.
-There are many ways to achieve this representation.
-We determine it by balancing the computational cost of this representation against the sparsity of diagonal matrix $\mat{S}^{(k)}$.
-On one hand, the computational cost of Step 2 is linearly related to the number of non-zero elements in $\mat{S}^{(k)}$.
-Thus, a sparser matrix $\mat{S}^{(k)}$ will result in faster efficiency of the newly proposed approach.
-On the other hand, the computational cost of this representation increases as the number of non-zero elements in $\mat{S}^{(k)}$ decreases.
-In our paper, we provide two methods to achieve this representation.
+In Step 1 of HPCRL, the matrix $\mat{W}^{(k)}\in\R ^{r_{k}s_{k}\times \ell_k}$ must be expressed as a summation of multiple rank-1 matrices.
+There are many ways to achieve this representation, and the choice depends on balancing the computational cost of the representation against the sparsity of the diagonal matrix $\mat{S}^{(k)}$.
+On one hand, the computational cost of Step 2 is directly proportional to the number of non-zero elements in $\mat{S}^{(k)}$.
+Therefore, a sparser $\mat{S}^{(k)}$ leads to greater efficiency in the proposed approach.
+On the other hand, the computational cost of constructing the representation increases as the number of non-zero elements in $\mat{S}^{(k)}$ decreases.
+In this paper, we present two methods to achieve this representation, providing options to balance efficiency and computational complexity.